Charlotte Deans: Life

 Charlotte Deans's memoirs of her life as a strolling player were published in 1837.
 Rona Munro’s 1995 play The Maiden Stone is partly based on Deans's life.

+The musical “Barnstormers”, based on the life of Charlotte Deans, written by Mitch Binns and directed by Tony Heywood, was produced at the Hen and Chickens Theatre in July 1986.

 Death

 Deans died on March 14, 1859, in Bothergate, Carlisle.